CodeverDotDev/bookmarks/tagged/kubernetes.md

 #### [kubernetes configmaps for beginners - YouTube](https://www.youtube.com/watch?v=SJU8l3UmKZU)
 _<sup>https://www.youtube.com/watch?v=SJU8l3UmKZU</sup>_

 This is a tutorial on how to create Kubernetes ConfigMaps but first, let’s understand what ConfigMaps are.
+Configmap

-Blog post - [How to Create Kubernetes ConfigMaps](https://www.cloudtechnologyexperts.com/cr...
+Blog post - [How to Create Kubernetes ConfigMaps](https://www.cloudtechnologyexper...
 * :calendar: **published on**: 2018-06-28
 * **tags**: [kubernetes](../tagged/kubernetes.md)
 ---